PoisotLab/ms_svd_imputation/manuscript.md

 [@Plowright2017PatZoo], requires that we understand the complexity of our biological surroundings.
-Indeed, the fact that the majority of emerging infectious diseases are caused by zoonotic pathogens from wildlife sources (Jones *et al.*, 2008) gives some urgency to the task of predicting which viruses can be found in which hosts, so as to provide guidance on where and what species to sample and where spillovers are likely to happen(Johnson *et al.*, 2020, 2020, @Albery2020PreGlo).).
+Indeed, the fact that the majority of emerging infectious diseases are caused by zoonotic pathogens from wildlife sources [@Jones2008GloTre] gives some urgency to the task of predicting which viruses can be found in which hosts, so as to provide guidance on where and what species to sample and where spillovers are likely to happen [@Johnson2020GloShi;
+@Albery2020PreGlo].

 As seen with SARS-CoV and MERS-CoV epidemics, novel human infections by viruses are representing a serious threat to global public health, and being able to